What is & how to calculate net revenue retention

 Let’s say you have 100 customers, each one paying a $50 monthly subscription.
 This month, 40 customers renewed their current plan, 10 upgraded to an $80 package, 20 decided to downgrade to a $30 tier, and another 20 canceled your service.
 Then, your retention rate should be:

 NRR = (5,000 + 800 - 600 - 1,000) / 5,000 = 84%

-The median NRR ranges across on industry and target size.
+The average NRR ranges across industries and target size.
 For example, retail stands at a 63% NRR due to high competition and easy-leave businesses, media and entertainment reach an 84% NRR thanks to large retargeting budgets, while education technology companies have a healthy NRR of 27%.

 Increasing your net revenue retention